-Almond smell, historical buildings and a trip to the past.
+The almond smell, historical buildings and a trip to the past.
 You can have it all in a one day trip to Toledo, Spain.

 It was a Monday morning, we got up early, grabbed a coffee and went to the bus station.
-In our bag there was some water, biscuits, a camera and excitement.
+In our bag, there was some water, biscuits, a camera and excitement.

-Destination: Toledo, the old Spanish capital.
+Destination: Toledo, the old Spanish capital

 We got a metro to Plaza Elíptica (a station for intercity buses).
 To get there each of us spent €1,80 for the metro fare plus €9,96 for the return ticket to Toledo.
-The buses run every half hour until 9:30pm, and you can buy the tickets in the machines inside the station.
+The buses run every half hour until 9:30 pm, and you can buy the tickets in the machines inside the station.
 Super easy, cheap and fast.
 The ride took just one hour and 15 minutes.
-Other option it is to go by train, there is a fast line (AVE) that runs from Madrid to Toledo.
+Another option is to go by train, there is a fast line (AVE) that runs from Madrid to Toledo.
 The train is faster than the bus, but you will spend a few more Euros.

 Buses around Spain are comfortable and reliable.
 If you have time, go by bus and save some money, then you can spend more on other stuff.
 And by the end of the day (after 8 hours of sightseeing) you can take a little nap on the bus.
-One hour of sleep and you are ready to enjoy the night in Madrid!
+One hour of sleep and you are ready to enjoy the night at night in Madrid!

 I was super anxious to arrive in Toledo.
 Everything that I read about the city made my expectations grow a lot.
 For us, Brazilians, medieval towns are not common.
 Our country was “discovered” 500 years ago, so our architecture and history are pretty new.
-To visit cities like Toledo is a trip to the past, is like getting inside a history book.
+To visit cities like Toledo it’s a trip to the past, is like getting inside a history book.

-You get into the city by this beautiful gate and in a few minutes you are already lost.
+You get into the city by this beautiful gate and in a few minutes, you are already lost.
 That’s true, we got lost in such a small town.
-After the big gate we followed the street on the left side, crossed the Puerta del Sol, and 5 minutes later we had no clue where we were.
+After the big gate, we followed the street on the left side, crossed the Puerta del Sol, and 5 minutes later we had no clue where we were.

 Toledo is one of the must-see cities in Spain, so we thought that there would be a tourism information office right in the entrance of the city, or in the center of the town.
 Turned out it didn’t.
 We walked a lot and we couldn’t find it.
 At least we were not alone, there were many people like us trying to find their way around the city.

-The problem was that we didn’t have a map and we didn’t want to wander all the day long guessing where the places were.
+The problem was that we didn’t have a map and we didn’t want to wander all day long guessing where the places were.
 To try to get some information we entered in an art gallery and ask where the tourism office was.
 The guy didn’t have a clue where it was, although he handed us a city map.
 Thank you very much, unknown man, you saved our day trip!

-2º Tip: Have a map and find yourself
+2nd tip: Have a map and find yourself

-With the map in hands we started exploring the ancient Spanish capital.
+With the map in hand, we started exploring the ancient Spanish capital.
 The amazing historical buildings, narrow streets that ended in nowhere, and the sweet smell of almonds that makes you feel hungry all the time.
-If you never heard or read about Toledo, here is a short, really short – resume about the history of this amazing city.
+If you never heard or read about Toledo, here is a short, really short resume about the history of this amazing city.
 Just for you to understand why it is an unmissable destination in Europe.